fpaskali/trus-segmentation/README.md

 It is important before training to move unprocessed NRRD images and binary masks to 'data/raw_train/image', 'data/raw_train/mask' or for testing 'data/raw_test/image', 'data/raw_test/mask'.
 Images and binary mask should have same name.
 *The placeholder text files in the folders should be removed before stating the analysis.

-The workflow was tested using specific size of images.
+The workflow has been tested using a specific size of images.
 First, the region of interest was extracted from the image with size 512px * 512px * 64px.
-Then, the image was rescaled to 128px * 128px * 128px.
-The scripts should work with different resolution as well, but first most of the scripts should be modified accordingly.
+Then, the images were rescaled to 128px * 128px * 128px.
+The scripts work with a different resolution as well, but they should be modified accordingly beforehand.

 ### Examples:
 #### Preprocessing (preprocessing.py)